AnnikaTjuka/annikatjuka.github.io/index.md

 ## Curriculum Vitae

-**Academic Education**
+**Academic Degrees**

-2019 - Present | **Doctoral Researcher** at International Max Planck Research School for the Science of Human History (IMPRS-SHH) and Friedrich-Schiller-Universität Jena.
+in progress | Ph.D. in Linguistics at International Max Planck Research School for the Science of Human History (IMPRS-SHH) and Friedrich-Schiller-Universität Jena
+Dissertation (_working title_): Language variation in word meanings: Cross-linguistic patterns and causes of colexifications
-Supervisor: Dr. Johann-Mattis List
+Supervisors: Dr. Johann-Mattis List

-2016 - 2019 | **Master of Arts in Linguistics** at
-Humboldt-Universität zu Berlin
+2019 | Master of Arts in Linguistics at Humboldt-Universität zu Berlin Master's thesis: Body-part metaphors as a window to cognition: A cross-linguistic study of object and landscape terms
+Supervisors: Prof. Dr. Elisabeth Verhoeven and Dr. Kilu von Prince

-2012 - 2016 | **Bachelor of Arts in German Linguistics and Scandinavian Studies** at Humboldt-Universität zu Berlin
+2016 | Bachelor of Arts in German Linguistics and Scandinavian Studies at Humboldt-Universität zu Berlin Bachelor's thesis: Emotionalisation through texts
+Supervisors: Prof. Dr. Katharina Spalek and Prof. Dr. Manfred Krifka

+**Academic Positions**

+2019 - Present | **Doctoral Researcher** at Max Planck Institute for the Science of Human History, Department of Linguistic and Cultural Evolution, Jena.

+2019 | Research Associate in the FAHMRRR project, funded by ERC, Humboldt-Universität zu Berlin: The project investigates the questions of how focus alternatives are retrieved from our mental lexicon, how they are represented in the brain and how they are remembered.

+2017 - 2019 | Student research assistant in the MelaTAMP project, funded by DFG, Humboldt-Universität zu Berlin: The project explores the expression of tense, aspect, modality and polarity in oceanic languages of Melanesia.

+2016 - 2019 | Student research assistant in the FAHMRRR project, funded by ERC, Humboldt-Universität zu Berlin.

+2018 | Internship and student research assistant at Max Planck Institute for Human Cognitive and Brain Sciences, Leipzig.

 [View full CV](CV_tjuka.pdf) <br/><br/><br/>